 So how can businesses stay safe online?

 Despite the threat, the internet needn't be feared.
 Simple, proactive steps can provide a much more robust environment for end users to get on with their jobs and their lives.
-By taking a Defense in Depth approach to security, with a multi-layered strategy that incorporates solutions like patching, application whitelisting and privilege management, organizations can more effectively protect against cyber-borne threats and keep the engine running.
+By taking a Defense in Depth approach to security, with a multi-layered strategy that incorporates solutions like patching, application allow listing and privilege management, organizations can more effectively protect against cyber-borne threats and keep the engine running.

 For further information about National Cyber Security Awareness Month, please visit the website at www.staysafeonline.org.